 Observing how people make investment decisions has been part of my life since 1975.
 Over that time the “gospel” of long term investing has been preached consistently, yet just like the messages in other preachings, many go their own way with suboptimal or disastrous results.
-In his post entitled“Investors Behaving Badly” colleague Russ Thornton shares the results of the most recent Dalbar study of “investor” results and how that differs from “investment results”; a difference of over 6% PER YEAR over 20 years.
+In his post entitled “Investors Behaving Badly” colleague Russ Thornton shares the results of the most recent Dalbar study of “investor” results and how that differs from “investment results”; a difference of over 6% PER YEAR over 20 years.
 During this time the study points out the average holding period is 3 years.
 It’s important to keep in mind, that the average is just that, the average.
-What this means to me is, for every investor that held for 20 years, there must be a whole lot of folks that are into short term trading and bring the average to what it is.
+What this means to me is, for every investor that held for 20 years, there must be a whole lot of folks who turn to Outsourced Trading Solutions and bring the average to what it is.

 Just like a sailor needs to adjust the sails for a change in the wind, being a long-term investor does not mean that you shouldn’t ever adjust your portfolio to align it with your current objectives, or get rid of an obviously poor performer.
 Yet, if you need to change everything frequently there may be an issue with your investment selection methodology.